 If I were to leave this page and return, I would not be able to get the client secret string value again.
 Treat this value like it is a password to the domain or global administrator and save it in a secure password vault.

-In this post, I covered the basics of what an API is, how to get familiar with Microsoft Graph using Graph Explorer, and how to create an app registration so we can use Graph inside my application.
+In this post, I covered the basics of what an API is, how to get familiar with Microsoft Graph using Graph Explorer, and how to create an app registration so you can use Graph inside your application.

 Next week I will follow up with giving my app registration the required permissions to create Microsoft 365 groups and teams.
 I will then use PowerShell to create a Microsoft 365 group and a team based on that group.